abuiles/ember-101/hands-on.md

 {{partial 'friends/form'}}
 ~~~~~~~~

-With that in place, let's go to a friend profile and then append
+With that in place, let's go to a friend's profile and then append
-**/edit** in the browser e.g. http://localhost:4200/friends/2/edit.
+**/edit** in the browser (e.g., http://localhost:4200/friends/2/edit.)

 ![Friends Edit](images/friends-edit.png)

-Thanks to the partial we have the same form as in the **new template**
+Thanks to the partial, we have the same form as in the **new template**
-without writing anything extra, if we open the browser's console and
+without writing anything extra.
+If we open the browser's console and
-click on **Save** and **Cancel** we'll see that nothing is handling those
+click on **Save** and **Cancel**, we'll see that nothing is handling those
 actions in the **Friend Edit Controller** and that they are bubbling up
 the hierarchy chain.

-Let's now implement those actions, the **save** action will behave
+Let's now implement those actions.
+The **save** action will behave
-exactly as the one in **new**, we'll do the validations and then when it
+exactly as the one in **new**.
+We'll do the validations and then, when it
-has saved successfully redirect to the profile page. **cancel** will be
+has saved successfully, redirect to the profile page. **cancel** will be
-different, instead of redirecting to the **Friends Index Route**, we'll
+different; instead of redirecting to the **Friends Index Route**, we'll
 redirect back to the profile page.

 We'll create the controller using **ember g controller**.